oblivia-simplex/Narrativity/1_hunt.md

 there are hundreds, that even resembles a parking lot in places and is probably haunted---_hell of a place_[^huntB].
 And yet, [I, narrator][^huntC], stroke it, speak through its mess, speak of its mess, multiply it.
-It\'s an interesting dilemma---aspects of which are taken up in Adorno\'s seminal essay on the place of the narrator in the contemporary novel---the narrator, with no story to narrate, _narrates anyway_[^huntD], a story that has been blown to bits.
+It's an interesting dilemma---aspects of which are taken up in Adorno's seminal essay on the place of the narrator in the contemporary novel---the narrator, with no story to narrate, _narrates anyway_[^huntD], a story that has been blown to bits.
 Of course not everyone sees it that way.
 We live in [an age of errata, of